danny899/how-to-docs/jitsi-installation/load-balance.md

   ...
 ```

-Now, edit the videobridge configuration in `/etc/jitsi/videobridge/config`, and look for the configuration line `JVB_OPTS="--apis=,"`, and change it to following
+Now, edit the videobridge configuration in `/etc/jitsi/videobridge/config`, and look for the configuration line `JVB_OPTS="--apis=,"`, and change it to following.
+By default, the JID uses `jitsi-videobridge` as the default subdomain, so this change will set JID to use custom domain.
 ```sh
 JVB_OPTS="--apis=rest,xmpp --subdomain=videobridge2"
 ```